vluzko/dependency-hell/README.md

 ## Caveats
-*Be careful*.
+Be careful.
 There's a fair amount of magic going on here, debugging it won't be fun.
-* DO NOT write unpure conditions.
+* DO NOT write impure conditions.
 The arguments are not copied, if your condition mutates one of them it will remain mutated.
 * Don't wrap performance critical functions.
-* Don't do anything tricky.
-If you're messing with python internals or doing anything hacky, don't use this library.
+Depydent adds a fair amount of overhead.